 ABOUT FOREST HABITATS

 Tree forests are incredibly important in helping us live good lives.
-When cars are driven and factories let out black smoke, harmful carbon dioxide goes into the air.
+When cars are driven and factories let out smoke, harmful carbon dioxide goes into the air.
 Forests act almost like 'lungs of the planet' by filtering out this carbon dioxide and giving us oxygen to breathe in.

 ANIMAL SPOTLIGHT: KOALAS